Learn about designing app notifications using these three design models

 App Notifications can be referred to as a complex feature to design for applications and it doesn’t matter if they are mobile apps or web apps, the process is similar.
 And this is exactly what has motivated the team of ‘MobileAppDaily’ to cover this topic.
 So in this article, we will be sharing with you the basic guidelines that you should follow while designing app notifications.

 Along with this, we will be sharing three different notification design models for applications that can be used for designing app notifications.
-To know the right notification design model for your mobile app keep on reading.
 But before proceeding towards the notification app designing models, let's go through the basics quickly.

 The term notifications can be defined as compact pieces of information consisting mainly of a small amount of content like text or any other media like image and video.
 These notifications are generally originated from the web or mobile application and are targeted towards the app users i.e targeted audience.

 A mobile app notification has a few important components that are required by notification to effectively serve its purpose.

 Now you know that notifications are just a medium through which an app communicates with its end-users to increase the overall application engagement.
 It's time we move towards the top notification models that are currently trending and are being used by well-known organizations and businesses.

 Below are the top three notification models that are suitable options for designing notifications for your web or mobile apps:

 In the case of a source anchored notification model, each and every notification is primarily anchored to a navigation option, which can be the source of that particular notification.
 This model does not have a single section for storing all the app notifications.
 One of the most common examples of the source anchored notification model is WhatsApp chat messenger.

 This model offers several advantages to users such as leading them away to discover more options regarding the application.
 Due to this, the user can directly reach the new content that is being promoted by the app notification without any requirement of including a mediator.